SyntaxSanchez/sanchezCS4300/homework2/README.md

 AI Usage
 Used ChatGPT / Copilot:

-Generate HTML templates
+Generated HTML templates

-Generate test cases
+Generated test cases

 Guidance to deploy the web-service app with render.com